 Some cities have experimented with installing blue street lighting.
 The statistics in these cities show that crime and disorderly behavior reduced after the lighting was installed.
 This is believed to be because of the calming and relaxing influence that blue has on the mind.

 Other studies have also been done in how color can affect our appetites.
 Blue is believed to suppress appetites, while red, orange and other warm colors can increase appetites.
 The color pink is also believed to calm and reduce aggression, particularly light or pale pink.
 Pink is also known to make us crave sweets/candy.

 You will often find brighter colors in restaurants and other food outlets to encourage our appetites.
 Darker colors like blue and green promotes peace, calmness and relaxation.
 You will often find these cool colors in hospitals, doctors surgeries and health spars.

 Most people decorate their homes with relaxing and neutral colors, usually pale colors such as beige, which is a pale brown and yellow.
 Brown and taupe are often used as they’re warm and relaxing colors.
 Some people like the cleanliness and neutrality of white, light blue is also used in interior design for its tranquil and neutral influences.

 Brighter stronger colors can be used in the home or the work place as a secondary color to increase energy levels and also promote communication.
 Black is a good color for office equipment as it promotes and encourages professionalism and organization.
 Combining colors would be a good idea to get a desired effect.

 More study and experiments are being done in color psychology, and more and more businesses and companies are considering their color choices for logos and offices with much more thought behind them.

-It’s important to keep in mind that not everybody is affected by the influences of color.
+It’s important to keep in mind that not everybody is effected by the influences of color.
 For some people it’s very important and they may have a particular sensitivity to different colors.
 Others could care less and color may have little to no influence on them.